MichaelClifford/EC602/README.md

 # EC602
-Assignments for EC 602 at BU
+Assignments for EC 602, a software engineering course Fall 2016 at Boston Univeristy.